Calesi19/Svelte-Portfolio/README.md

 * This iteration of my porftolio feels too static.
 Add fade in animations for elements scrolling into view.

+* Use the GitHub API to load the projects instead of having three hardcoded projects.

 * A certificate section.

 * Endorsements section.